-Includes outlays in Government subfunctions under the account "Coronavirus Relief Fund" within the Bureau "Departmental Offices" (Department of Treasury).
+Includes outlays in Government subfunctions under the Bureau "Federal Prison System."

 Includes outlays under Health subfunctions for Bureau "Centers for Disease Control and Prevention."

-Includes outlays under Housing & Community subfunctions for accounts "Disaster Relief Fund" and "Disaster Loan Programs Account."
+A sum of outlays under Housing & Community subfunctions for the Accounts "Disaster Relief Fund" and "Disaster Loan Programs Account."